aws-samples/achieving-operational-excellence-using-automated-playbook-and-runbook/README.md

-# Build and operate a secure and successful cloud operations model
+# Achieving Operational Excellence using automated playbook and runbook

 This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**